Best Electric Hybrid Bikes

 A modern-looking electric hybrid bike

-The Haibike Trekking has a classical hybrid look, equipped with essential e-bike and e-hybrid components.
+The Charge City ebike has a classical hybrid look, equipped with essential e-bike and e-hybrid components.

-This model falls into the mid-level category with 63mm travel on the fork, Shimano Altus & Avera 8-speed drivetrain, and a mid-drive motor.
+This model falls into the mid-level category with a 7-speed drivetrain, mechanical disc brakes, and a 250W rear hub motor.

-We would love to see more bikes at this price range soon, and the Trekking model has helped set the bar for the category.
+We would love to see more bikes in this price range soon, and the Charge City model has helped set the bar for the category.

 One of the best sporty electric commuter bikes